Suburban League: Expansion and reorganization

 The rumors of dissatisfaction with the NOC and other changes in high school athletics proved true and resulted in the largest changes for the league since it was established.
 In August 2013, charter member Green, which had played in the Suburban League for nearly 65 years, announced it would leave to join the Federal League in 2015.
-Five days after the announcement from Green, nine schools—Aurora, Barberton, Brecksville–Broadview Heights, Cuyahoga Falls, Hudson, Kent Roosevelt, North Royalton, Stow–Munroe Falls, and Twinsburg—were asked to consider joining a newly-aligned Suburban League that would include divisions based on enrollment.
+Five days after the announcement from Green, nine schools—Aurora, Barberton, Brecksville–Broadview Heights, Cuyahoga Falls, Hudson, Kent Roosevelt, North Royalton, Stow–Munroe Falls, and Twinsburg—were asked to consider joining a newly aligned Suburban League that would include divisions based on enrollment.
 Barberton, Kent Roosevelt, and North Royalton announced on September 16, 2013, they would join the Suburban League with Barberton and North Royalton beginning in the 2015–16 school year.
 Kent Roosevelt initially announced they would begin in the 2016–17 season, but later changed to 2015–16.
 Two days later on September 18, Aurora, Brecksville–Broadview Heights, Cuyahoga Falls, Hudson, Stow–Munroe Falls, and Twinsburg announced they would look to join the league in 2015–16.
 Later that year in December, Cloverleaf announced it would leave for the Portage Trail Conference (PTC) in 2015.

 Cloverleaf departed for the PTC and Green to the Federal League after the 2014–15 season.
 Beginning in the 2015–16 season, nine new schools began Suburban League play along with the remaining six schools, with Barberton, Hudson, and Twinsburg returning to the league, and Aurora, Brecksville–Broadview Heights, Cuyahoga Falls, Kent Roosevelt, North Royalton, and Stow–Munroe Falls joining the league.
 With the influx of new members, membership rose to 15 schools and was divided into two conferences based on enrollment, with the eight larger schools in the National Conference and the seven smaller schools in the American Conference.
 In 2019, the league announced that beginning in 2021, Cuyahoga Falls would move to the American Conference, in spite of Cuyahoga Falls having one of the largest enrollments in the league.
 The switch was requested by Cuyahoga Falls in hopes of being more competitive.

-After several years of trying to add a 16th member, the league announced in September 2022 that Solon High School would be joining for the 2023–24 school year in all sports, pending approval from their current conference, the Greater Cleveland Conference (GCC).
+After several years of trying to add a 16th member, the league announced in September 2022 that Solon High School would be joining for the 2023–24 school year in all sports, pending approval from the Greater Cleveland Conference (GCC).
 GCC members approved Solon's departure for 2023–24 for all sports except football, citing difficulty in scheduling with seven teams.
-Solon is scheduled to begin Suburban League competition as part of the National Conference in all sports except football beginning in August 2023, with football joining the following season.
+Solon began Suburban League competition as part of the National Conference in all sports except football in August 2023, with football joining in 2024.